Salmon People, recombinant multi-channel audio video installation, 2010-15

 –video shows 2 min clip of installation at Surrey UrbanScreen, 2015–

 Salmon People considers the shared ecologies of salmon and humans through videos of spawning salmon combined with human activity in the ocean and river waters that are part of this Adams River salmon population’s migration route.
 The project presents a below-water point of view, a realm normally unavailable to human eyes.
 Salmon, human, marine bird sounds make up the sonic field in the project.
-Salmon People presents a recombinant video-audio panorama, a constantly changing land-sea-scape, signaling the intertwined worlds of humans and nonhuman beings.
+Salmon People presents a recombinant video-audio panorama, a constantly changing land-sea-scape, signaling the intertwined worlds of human and more-than-human beings.

 Julie Andreyev: direction, video editing

 Simon Lysander Overstall: software, sound design

 Paolo Pennuti in collaboration with Elisa Ferrari: salmon cinematography

 Jonathan Nunes: Fraser River cinematography